Kyle-t-Schmidt/100-days-of-code/log.md

 **Today's Progress**: Today I worked on a Machine learning course on Udemy.

 **Thoughts:**: Well, yesterday I didn't get any coding in.
 I chose sleep over coding after a day outdoors.
-I'll get it this timne!
+I'll get it this time!

 **Link to work:** [Udemy](https://www.udemy.com/)